 To continue processing the request, the Receiver shall submit the trigger request to the NSE via the Mcn triggering procedure defined in clause 9.
 The message shall contain information needed by the NSE to replace the trigger request for the corresponding underlying network.
 For a 3GPP trigger replace request, the required information within the trigger request message is captured in clause 7.5.2 of oneM2M TS-0026 [43].

-Upon receipt of a successful trigger replace response from the NSE, the Receiver shall generate a Response Status Code indicating "UPDATED".
+Upon receipt of a successful trigger replace response from the NSE, the Receiver shall set the triggerStatus attribute of the <triggerRequest> resource to TRIGGER_REPLACED and generate a Response Status Code indicating "UPDATED".
 Otherwise, the Receiver shall generate a Response Status Code indicating "UNABLE_TO_REPLACE_REQUEST".

 7.4.57.2.4 Delete